backdrop-contrib/d7compatible/README.md

 A base theme that restores Drupal-7-style makrup.

-This theme is intended to make it possible to run your Drupal 7 theme on a Backdrop website without needing to update all your CSS selectors.
+This theme makes it possible to run a Drupal 7 theme on a Backdrop website without needing to switch all the CSS selectors from IDs to classes.

-Some changes will still be necessary, but rewriting all the CSS from your Drupal theme should not be part of your todo list.
+Some changes may still be necessary, but this should make the task of getting a Drupal 7 theme to work on  Backdrop site much easier.

 Specific changes are noted below.